hello-jinwoo/LOVEU-CVPR2021/README.md

 This is the code for track 1 of competition LOVEU@CVPR2021.

 We have two main models.
-One of them is $MODEL_NAME_1$ using similarity map, and the other one is $MODEL_NAME_2$ using comparably simple networks.(transformer, RNN, and CNN)
+One of them is *main* using similarity map, and the other one is *simple* using comparably simple networks.(transformer, RNN, and CNN)

 We provide the simple way to implement(train, validate, test using ensemble) our code below :)